Kshy0/CaMa-Flood-GPU/README.md

   - h5py
   - and other utility packages as needed

-The codebase dependencies of this program are not strict, and I think any newer version of torch will run smoothly.
+The codebase dependencies are not strict, and I think any newer version of torch will run smoothly.
 For example, I also successfully tested torch 2.7.0 with CUDA 12.6 version, even though CUDA 12.2 is installed on the cluster.
 This codebase will always rely on newer versions of python, torch, and triton for the latest feature support and optimal performance.

 In theory, the codebase should also run on AMD GPUs, but I haven’t had the chance to test that setup yet.